VasiliyKolihalov/FatNetLib/docs/2-essentials/6-middlewares.md

 ## Reordering

 Often, once middlewares are registered, they will be in the wrong order.
 If the order of middlewares in the pipeline is incorrect, the work of the application is disrupted.
-For example, if a package can get into the deserialization middleware before the decryption middleware has passed.
-Then the deserialization middleware will not be able to deserialize an encrypted sequence into package.
+For example, if the deserialization middleware is able to process the package before the decryption middleware, then the deserialization middleware will not be able to deserialize the encrypted sequence into the package.
 To set the correct order, you can use the `FatNetLibBuilder` properties: `SendingMiddlewaresOrder` and `ReceivingMiddlewaresOrder` or methods in `IModuleContext` : `ReorderSendingMiddlewares` and `ReorderReceivingMiddlewares` .